 Situated in an idyllic setting in the middle of the former imperial hunting grounds, now Lainzer Tiergarten, is the "Palace of Dreams", as Empress Elisabeth once called her villa.
 Emperor Francis Joseph gave it to her in the hope of persuading his wife – a keen traveller – to spend more time in Vienna.

-The Wien Museum takes you to original locations: be our guest at the homes of such luminaries of the music world as Mozart, Beethoven, Strauss or Schubert.
+The Wien Museum takes you to original locations: be our guest at the homes of such luminaries of the music world as Beethoven, Haydn, Mozart, Strauss or Schubert.

 The Wien Museum has the key to some of the most precious treasures in the city.
 A work of great rarity and value are the Neidhart Frescoes, the oldest secular mural paintings in Vienna.